 Created by noted celestial cartographer Wil Tirion, this planisphere will help you find a huge variety of skywatching targets.
 Works over a vast range of Northern hemisphere latitudes (0° to 60° north) and uses a double-sided design to minimize distortion.
 It is made of durable plastic and the celestial dials are secured with no-corrosion brass rivets.

-Don't let the bright light of your smartphone flashlight kill your night vision.
+It can take almost an hour for your eyes to become adjusted to the dark, but all that can be ruined with one look at a bright light.
+Unlike the bright light of traditional flashlight (or the one on your smartphone), red-beam flashlights don't destroy your night vision.
 The Astro R-Lite red beam flashlight is perfect for use with the Tirion Planisphere and is designed to specifically meet the needs of amateur astronomers.
 This versatile device will allow you to read star charts or make equipment changes without disturbing the crucial adjustments your eyes have made to dark conditions.